ajoshiusc/auto_resection_mask/BUILD_INSTRUCTIONS.md

 # Building on Windows and Mac (Apple Silicon)

 To build the `auto_resection_mask` project, ensure the following files are present in your project directory.
+Also make sure you clone the `brainstorm-plugin` branch to work on.

 ## Directory Structure